scott306lr/AAML_Final/proj/AAML_final_proj/README.md

 # CFU Playground - AAML Final Project - Group 4

-The final compressed model `final_0.875_qat_model.tflite` is located in the `model_compression` directory.

 ## Setup Project

-About how to setup the project, please reference [README.md in the root directory](https://github.com/scott306lr/AAML_Final/blob/main/README.md).
+About how to setup the project, please reference to [README.md in the root directory](https://github.com/scott306lr/AAML_Final/blob/main/README.md).

 ## Training Code

+The final compressed model `final_0.875_qat_model.tflite` is located in the `model_compression` directory.
+If you would like to reproduce the results, please follow the steps below:

 Install the required packages: